-Next, you will pipe the dough in a cross shape along all the buns.
+Next, you will pipe the dough in a cross shape throughout all the buns.
 I made the dough or thick paste by mixing gluten-free flour, sweetener and cold water.
 Then place the paste in a piping bag and piped away.
 As the Gluten Free Hot Cross Buns bake the cross will thin out looking more like lines.

 TIPS FOR MAKING THESE BUNS

-PROVING THE HOT CROSS BUNS
+SHAPING AND PROVING THE HOT CROSS BUNS

 You will need a warm space for the buns to prove.
 You want fluffy sponge buns, not dry rock-hard buns.